 7.4.1.
 GPU package

-The GPU package was developed by Mike Brown at ORNL and his collaborators, particularly Trung Nguyen (ORNL).
-It provides GPU versions of many pair styles, including the 3-body Stillinger-Weber pair style, and for kspace_style pppm for long-range Coulombics.
+The GPU package was developed by Mike Brown while at SNL and ORNL and his collaborators, particularly Trung Nguyen (now at Northwestern).
+It provides GPU versions of many pair styles and for parts of the kspace_style pppm for long-range Coulombics.
 It has the following general features:

 - It is designed to exploit common GPU hardware configurations where one or more GPUs are coupled to many cores of one or more multi-core CPUs, e.g. within a node of a parallel machine.

-- Atom-based data (e.g. coordinates, forces) moves back-and-forth between the CPU(s) and GPU every timestep.
+- Atom-based data (e.g. coordinates, forces) are moved back-and-forth between the CPU(s) and GPU every timestep.

 - Neighbor lists can be built on the CPU or on the GPU